 Pro tip: South of Market Street, streets running east and west are named after trees while north and south streets are numbered.

-Base cash fare for SEPTA buses, trolleys and subways is $2.50; transfers are $1.
-Get the SEPTA Key Card and put money in the Travel Wallet and enjoy the discounted $2 fare when you tap to ride.
+Base cash fare for SEPTA buses, trolleys and subways is $2.50.
+The options for fare purchase are a SEPTA Key Card, SEPTA Key Quick Trip, or cash (when paying in cash, you must have exact change).
+Effective July 1, 2020 transfers are only available with a SEPTA Key Card.
+The first transfer is FREE.
+The second transfer is $1.
+Transfers must also be made within a 2-hour window.
+The SEPTA Key Card allows you to put money in your Travel Wallet and enjoy the discounted $2 fare when you tap to ride.
 One Day Convenience Passes are good for 8 rides on transit routes taken by one person in one day for $9.

 Airport Line photo courtesy of SEPTA